-Example letter to send to parent/carer who has not provided an in-date inhaler or auto injector.
+Example letter to send to parent/carer who has not provided an in-date inhaler.
 Please amend as necessary for the individual circumstances.

-Dear (Name of parent)
+Dear [Name of parent]

-Following today's phone call regarding (name of pupil)'s asthma inhaler/adrenaline auto injector, I am very concerned that in date medication has not been provided.
-You have confirmed on (name of pupil)'s Individual Protocol (name of pupil) requires an inhaler in school and you have agreed to provide the medication.
+Following today's phone call regarding [Name of pupil]'s asthma inhaler, I am very concerned that an inhaler has not been provided.
+You have stated on [name of pupil]'s Asthma Information Form that [name of pupil] requires an inhaler in school and you have agreed to provide an inhaler [and spacer].
 Please ensure that:

-- an inhaler/ adrenaline auto injector - a spacer
+- an inhaler - a spacer